 In retractable seat belts, the performance of the retractor must be tested.
-A G-Force Production Sled (right image) provides test results necessary to certify all types of retractors.
+A G-Force Production Sled provides test results necessary to certify all types of retractors.
 It tests for tilt and lock distance to ensure 100% quality performance on all retractors.

-The Salt Spray Cabinet (left image) conducts a 48 hour salt spray test in which the seat belts are exposed to a highly corrosive environment.
+To test a seat belt's durability machines must simulate normal use over the life of a product.
+The Salt Spray Cabinet conducts a 48 hour salt spray test in which the seat belts are exposed to a highly corrosive environment.
 After 48 hours in this environment, seat belts are visually inspected for corrosion and then undergo strength and performance testing.